ujh/iomrascalai/README.md

 Installation
 ------------

 Iomrascálaí requires the latest unstable (also called nightly) Rust compiler as well as the latest Cargo.
 Both are generally installed when you download the installers from the [Rust homepage](https://www.rust-lang.org).
 You will also need a graphical interface for playing games against the AI.
-We suggest downloading GoGui (**LINK**).
+We suggest downloading [GoGui](http://sourceforge.net/projects/gogui/).

 Playing games
 -------------

-Once you've installed the nightly Rust compiler, Cargo, and [GoGui](http://gogui.sourceforge.net/) you can use the following shell scripts to compile the program and play games:
+Once you've installed the nightly Rust compiler, Cargo, and [GoGui](http://gogui.sourceforge.net/) you can use the following shell scripts to compile the program and play games.
+All these scripts play a game on a 9x9 board with a time limit of 5 minutes by default.
+You can also play games on 13x13 and 19x19 by passing 13 or 19 as an argument to the scripts.

-* `bin/play` will compile the program and start a game on a 9x9 board with a time limit of 5 minutes (sudden death) in [GoGui](http://gogui.sourceforge.net/).
+* `bin/play` will compile the program and start a game in [GoGui](http://gogui.sourceforge.net/).
 By default it will assign black to Iomrascálaí.
 The defaults can be changed easily by editing some constants in the script.
-* `bin/play-gnugo` will compile the program and start a game on 9x9 with a time limit of 5 minutes (sudden death) against GnuGo.
+* `bin/play-gnugo` will compile the program and start a game against GnuGo.
 It will assign black to [GnuGo](https://www.gnu.org/software/gnugo/) and the game can be observed in [GoGui](http://gogui.sourceforge.net/).
-Again, the defaults (board size, time limits, etc.) can be changed by editing the script.
+Again, the defaults can be changed by editing the script.
-* `bin/play-self` will compile the program and start a game on 9x9 with a time limit of 5 minutes (sudden death) between two copies of Iomrascálaí.
+* `bin/play-self` will compile the program and start a game between two copies of Iomrascálaí.
 Just like with the other scripts the game can be observed in [GoGui](http://gogui.sourceforge.net/) and the parameters can be adjusted by editing the script.

 Program parameters
 ------------------